jacques-gasselin/multiplay/DESIGN.md

 ================================

 A game will often want to just modify or append some data for the local player in the cloud.
-With a valid connectionToken and localPlayerToken we should be abe to save a binary blob of data.
+A valid connectionToken and localPlayerToken can be used to save a binary blob of data.
-This appends or composes with the data that was there before.
+The append operation appends or composes new data with the data that was there before.

 Client Side: